 The Catholic University of America has long been committed to educating musicians, scholars, and composers.
 Music instruction has been a part of campus life since the early 20th century.

-The School of Music is fully accredited by the National Association of Schools of Music and is Washington, D.C.'s only university school of music.
+The school's music departments are fully accredited by the National Association of Schools of Music.
 Students are encouraged to take advantage of all the resources, cultural and intellectual, that Washington, D.C., and the surrounding area offer.

-The Benjamin T. Rome School of Music remains the preeminent Catholic center for music study in the United States and is internationally recognized for perpetuating the Church’s historical role in uplifting the human spirit through the study and performance of music.
-The school welcomes applications from women and men of character, intelligence, motivation, and talent, regardless of race, creed, nationality, ethnic background, or disability.
+The Benjamin T. Rome School of Music, Drama, and Art remains the preeminent Catholic center for music study in the United States and is internationally recognized for perpetuating the Church’s historical role in uplifting the human spirit through the study and performance of music.
+The music departments welcome applications from women and men of character, intelligence, motivation, and talent, regardless of race, creed, nationality, ethnic background, or disability.